Skip to content

 Acupuncture Explained: Bringing Traditional Wisdom to ModernDermatome map showing spinal nerve distributions relevant to acupuncture point selection Science

-At Big Easy Acupuncture in Metairie, LA, our treatments blend the wisdom of Traditional Chinese Medicine (TCM) with modern medical understanding of Sports Medicine Acupuncture to help you reduce pain, recover from injury, and improve your overall health.
+At Big Easy Acupuncture in Metairie, LA, we blend Traditional Chinese Medicine with modern Sports Medicine Acupuncture and orthopedic assessment.
+This allows us to address pain, injury, movement limitations, and nervous system stress using both time-tested principles and evidence-informed care.

 How Acupuncture Works